Oaxaca City Guide: Travel Tips And The Best Spots

 Does Uber work in Oaxaca City?

-The Uber app exists in Mexico of course and will adapt to Oaxaca’s way of operating once you open the app in the city, however, it might look a little bit funny.
+The Uber app exists in Mexico, of course, and will adapt to Oaxaca’s way of operating once you open the app in the city; however, it might look a little funny.

-Basically what happens is that the Uber app works in collaboration with the local taxis, when you request a driver, the app will call a taxi for you, which might take a little longer than usual since not all taxi drivers are registered with Uber.
+What happens is that the Uber app works in collaboration with the local taxis.
+When you request a driver, the app will call a taxi for you, which might take a little longer than usual since not all taxi drivers are registered with Uber.

-However, if you want to get out of the city for a day trip, the easiest thing to do is to book a tour through an agency, so you don’t have to worry about transportation, most of them pick you up and drop you off back at your hotel door.
+However, if you want to get out of the city for a day trip, the easiest thing to do is to book a tour through an agency, so you don’t have to worry about transportation—most tours pick you up and drop you off back at your hotel door.

 How to get to Oaxaca City Center from the airport?